 As the second-largest emitter of greenhouse gases on the planet, the US needs to work with China – the more prolific contributor to global warming – to lead the way on climate change mitigation.
 The Paris agreement is a great framework to work from, but Trump wants to pull out of it.
 This would doom both the natural world and the global economy.

 Trump likely doesn’t believe his own conspiracy theories on the subject – after all, he wants to build a wall around a golf course of his to stop rising sea levels eroding it away.
-However, he is a known fan of using coal to produce energy, simply because it’s currently cheaper to do so in the short-term than to invest in revolutionary clean energy sources.
+However, he is a known fan of using “clean coal” – not actually a real thing, by the way – to produce energy, simply because it’s currently cheaper to do so in the short-term than to invest in revolutionary clean energy sources.

 So really, his climate change denial is likely one motivated by immediate monetary savings, rather than far more significant long-term gains in terms of new jobs, better infrastructure, energy independence, and a better environment for the next generation.
 Mind you, his comments on climate change are often so incoherent that it’s almost impossible to know what he really thinks about the issue.